oaworks/oa-works/src/products/labs.md

 ---
 layout: "layouts/products.liquid"
+data_file: labs
-title: Labs (coming soon)
+title: Labs
-meta_description: "What's in the workshop.
-Please beware, these are all experiments and playgrounds.
-If you're interested, get in touch, and don't rely on these sticking around."
+meta_description: "What’s in the workshop.
+Beware, these are all experiments and playgrounds.
+Get in touch if you’re interested, but don’t rely on these sticking around."
 ---